 An excellent source of information for walks in Suffolk can be found on John Harris’s website Walking in Suffolk where you can download free walks, guides & maps.
-This is a first class website providing up-to-date information and maps on walks in Suffolk so we thoroughly recommend that you check it out – just click on the link above
+This is a first class website providing up-to-date information and maps on walks in Suffolk so we thoroughly recommend that you check it out.

 Many of the trails in Suffolk are easy walking, partly because Suffolk is infamously flat!
 So ramblers with disabilities can get about and enjoy our countryside reasonably easily.
 The best organisation to contact for information on accessible trails and group hikes are the Disabled Ramblers.
 Run by a group ” of like-minded disabled people who enjoy being in the countryside, and who get about using paths and trails of all kinds.
 We are truly ‘ramblers’, although very few of us can walk more than a few yards!
 Our membership consists mainly of mobility disabled people and we get about mainly through use of a wide variety of mobility aids, ranging from electrically powered pavement buggies, scooters, powerchairs and, in some cases, manually propelled wheelchairs.
 We organise rambles of varying difficulty from easy to challenging all over England and Wales, and, along with our volunteers, spouses and friends, each event provides recreation and challenge to suit every taste”.
 Click on the link above to access their website for more details.

 Walking in Suffolk is about changing landscapes and fascinating wide, wide skies.
 Walk over farmland, disused railway tracks, woodlands, nature reserves, meadows, heather on Dunwich Heath, RSPB Reserves and more!
+Pack a picnic and stop off at one of the many Suffolk picnic sites for lunch.
 Or you can take a coastal tour, taking in beaches and harbours, perhaps around Southwold?
 Family walking in Suffolk can start from the picnic sites of Gripping Valley, or pick up lovely trails around villages such as Lavenham.